quentincloudsnow/Robert/RPA Exercise.md

 ## Connecting to the lab VM

 A Windows Virtual Machine (VM) will be needed to complete this lab.
-The IP address and login credentials were provided when registering for the lab.
+The IP address, hostname and login credentials were provided when registering for the lab.

+When using a Windows machine skip to step 6.
 If using a Mac laptop, the Microsoft Remote Desktop App should have already been installed as a pre-requisite to this lab.

  1. If using a Mac, connect to the lab VM by opening Microsoft Remote Desktop and clicking on the **plus sign** and then clicking **Add PC**.
 If using a Windows laptop, skip to **Step 6** to connect to the VM using Windows RDP.